go-rod/go-rod.github.io/selectors/README.md

 ```

 Since we use regex, we don't have to match the whole text context.
+Note: the JsRegex ("Search or jump" in this case) is what you actually see on the website, not what is shown via inspect element.
 ## By XPath

 CSS selector is the recommended way to selector elements, such as you cannot use XPath to select [rendered text](https://stackoverflow.com/questions/51992258/xpath-to-find-pseudo-element-after-in-side-a-div-element-with-out-any-content/51993454).